-Profile: Corrections Corporation of America (CXW)
+Profile: Corrections Corp of America (CXW)

-The Company competes with The GEO Group, Inc. and Management and Training Corporation.
+The Company competes with The GEO Group, Inc., and Management and Training Corporation.

-Corrections Corporation of America
+Corrections Corp of America

 10 Burton Hills Blvd

 NASHVILLE TN 37215-6105